Linear-Quadratic Mean Field Control with Non-Convex Data: Convergence

 \section{Convergence}

-In this section, we would like to show the optimal control problems for the $N$-particle systems converge to the corresponding mean field control problem as the number of particles goes to infinity.
+In this section, we would like to show that the optimal control problem for the $N$-particle systems converge to the corresponding mean field control problem as the number of particles goes to infinity.
 In particular, we are able to show the quantitative convergence of the optimal controls of the particle systems as well as their corresponding values.
-Moreover, we are also able to verify a propagation of chaos property for the associated optimal trajectories.
+Moreover, we are also able to verify a propagation of chaos property for the associated optimal trajectories and value function.

-To begin with, we present several elementary lemmas, which will be useful in sequel. \begin{lemma} Assume that (A1)-(A4) hold.
-For any $1\leq i\leq N$, we have
+To begin with, we present several elementary lemmas, which will be useful in sequel. \begin{lemma} Assume that {\rm (A1)-(A3)} hold.
+For any $1\leq i\leq N$, we have:

 where $\bar{x}_i(\cdot)$ is the optimal state solving SDE \eqref{sde7}, and $K$ is a constant independent of $N$. \end{lemma} {\bf Proof}\quad Let $K$ be a constant independent of $N$, which might be different from line to line.
-Summing equation \eqref{sde7} from $i=1$ to $i=N$ and dividing it by $N$, we obtain the following SDE satisfied by $\bar{x}^{(N)}(\cdot)$:
+By applying the standard BSDE estimation to equation \eqref{bsde5}, we have: